 5) The People You Will Meet

 Any experience abroad is usually most memorable because of the people you meet along the way.
 This is one of the biggest concerns Danes have before taking the leap Down Under.
-Many Danes I have spoken to – including my extended family are cautious about seeming reserved at first impression.
+Many Danes I have spoken to, including my extended family, are cautious about seeming reserved at first impression.
 Little do they realize Australian and Danish humour is incredibly similar.
 We tend to be very sarcastic and not much is taken seriously.
-Those familiar with the TV show Tak for I Aften will have a good indication to what Aussie humour is like.
+Those familiar with the TV show Tak for I Aften will have a good indication of what Aussie humour is like.
 Australians are very interested in other countries/cultures and we love to chat about it.
 We also tend to view Scandinavian countries as being somewhat exotic and mysterious – even if you disagree just roll with it because Aussies literally just love listening to your accent.

 So how do you actually get to Australia?

-We’ve established Australia is the perfect travel destination for you – but what about the ever visa?
+We’ve established Australia is the perfect travel destination for you – but what about the visa?
 All Danish passport holders aged between 18 – 30 are eligible for the 417 working holiday visa, allowing you to work and travel for up to 12 months, with the opportunity to extend for a second year upon completion of 88 days’ farm/rural work.

 Working in Australia is an adventure in itself and incredibly popular due to generous wages.
 You may find yourself working as a trained barista in a busy Melbourne café one day, to working on a beautiful vineyard in the Barossa Valley the next.
 You’ll be immersing yourself in a new town, in a new community and meeting an exciting network of new co-workers and friends.
-In doing so you will start to feel blissfully settled and any lingering feelings of home sickness will disappear.
+In doing so you will start to feel blissfully settled and any lingering feelings of homesickness will disappear.
 All of a sudden you have an international family away from home, who you can invite over for the ever-popular and extremely wild Danish pastime of baking homemade bread.